alasco-tech/alasco-tech.github.io/_posts/2021-12-31-custom-user-model.md

 ## Merging User and Profile models

 The second part of our adventure was to merge the User and Profile models together, as we could then have all the extended fields directly in the User model.
-For the main part, we only had to do a migration to transfer the data from one model to the other, after creating the fields in the new User model.
+For the main part we only had to do a migration to transfer the data from one model to the other, after creating the fields in the new User model.
 In order to make sure that all fields had been copied over, we included an assertion like this at the end of our data migration:

 <br/>